victoromuya/web_scrapping_assessment/README.md

 Web Scrapping Assessment

 This development automates 24hrs interval scraping of Broadway show data from [IBDB.com](https://www.ibdb.com/shows), deduplicates entries, and logs each run.
 It uses Selenium + BeautifulSoup and schedules itself to re-run every 24 hours via Python’s `schedule` library, with data output organised using pandas and saved as a csv file.
-Also a tabular dashboard was built to visualize the data using html.
+Also a dashboard was built to visualize the data using html.

 ---